The hardest part is over. You have a new list subscriber. Now what?

 5. Goodbye letter: Sometimes no matter what you do your member still unsubscribe.
 Goodbyes are the hardest in real life and goodbyes to a list member, well not as hard to write.
-Email goodbyes aren’t widely used, as most people don’t want to pester their newly unsubscribed members.
+Goodbye emails are not widely used; Most people do not want to pester their newly unsubscribed members.
 However, it is important to send a final email to your previous subscriber thanking them for their loyalty, and, trying to once again make them an offer to stay.
 Some of the most successful goodbyes are simple, to the point with little or no images.
 The goal of your letter is to get them to stay, then allow them to alter their email preferences – too much mail turns readers off too.
-Remember use tools, a survey, profile page.or both.
+Remember use tools, a survey, profile page or both.

 For mailing lists, the goals are always the same.
 We want an active, engaged subscriber, it’s not just enough to have many subscribers we want them to open their emails, forward them to friends and become customers of our products or services.
 The key to reaching your goal is to keep the lines of communication open with our members by interacting with them at all stages whether they are new, haven’t opened an email in a month, or are unsubscribing.